nih-cfde/use-case-library-build/library/PERSONA-7-statistical-genetist.md

 ---
 title: Statistical geneticist
-blurb: A researcher with command-line and statistical skills.
+blurb: A researcher with command-line and statistical skills
 tags:
 - statistical skills
 ---